nanoporetech/modkit/collapse.md

 There may be multiple possible base modifications to a specific canonical base, for example cytosine has four known modified variants.
 As technologies are increasingly able to detect these chemical moieties, not all downstream tools may be capable of accepting them, or you may want to convert your data to make it comparable to other data with less specific resolution.
-To address this issue, `modkit` implements methods for removing one or more DNA base modification call from a BAM as well as a command line flag to simply combine all modification calls when performing a pileup to generate a bedMethyl file.
+To address this issue, `modkit` implements a method for removing one or more DNA base modification call from a BAM as well as a command line flag to simply combine all modification calls when performing a pileup to generate a bedMethyl file.